 Internship 1.
 Internship 2.
 Internship 3.
 Interventions Internship 4.
-Follows basic clinical Attends to impact of regularly reflect a plan to Consistently manages and procedures, larger relational systems attain goals; Works with progression of therapy documents and considers who best clients to establish and toward attainment of appropriately, and to involve; Organizes flow review systemic goals and systemic treatment goals. obtains measurable of the session; goals are outcomes; Engages goals in collaboration related to interventions. relevant systems & with client. relationships.
+Follows basic clinical and procedures.
+Attends to impact of larger relational systems regularly reflect a plan to attain goals; Works with Consistently manages progression of therapy toward documents and considers who best to clients to establish and attainment of systemic appropriately, and involve; Organizes flow review systemic goals and treatment goals. obtains measurable goals in collaboration of the session; goals are related to interventions. outcomes; Engages relevant systems & with client. relationships.